hlaroche/Minutes/minutes/session_3.md

     *    We are trying to find a way of information sharing that is collaborative, and to identify who needs the information to change its behavior
     *    Certain information can reveal very much about the user and/or the network to the providers
 * __Andreas Terzis:__ The application can provide back to the network information on QoE
-* __Humberto La Rouche:__ There is somebody in the network very much aware of everything: the base station.
+* __Humberto La Roche:__ There is somebody in the network very much aware of everything: the base station.
 Whatever the answer we come up with, the base station is going to have a key role
 * __Tom Anderson:__ Fixing TCP may not be the answer to a broken TCP.
 What we may need to do is talking about a different Internet: SPUD, and especially ICN could have the solution
 * __Joe Hildebrand:__ This one of the reasons why the IAB is here, as it has to continuously think of the Internet architecture and its evolution
 * __Patrick McManus:__ There is hope in the TCP front.
 There are up-the-stacks solutions like blind caches.
 We don’t need to reinvent the wheel
 * __Dirk Kutscher:__
     *    We should not specialize this too much on the base station.
 There are many potential problem points in the network
     *    There are many things to optimize, at different layers, and we’d need to have a more holistic view
-* __Humberto La Rouche:__ Could be interesting to have a hop-by-hop throughput guidance
+* __Humberto La Roche:__ Could be interesting to have a hop-by-hop throughput guidance
 * __NAME__: Anything that exposes the network condition can expose competitive information
-* __Humberto La Rouche:__ Make sure you do it in a way that can help TCO to evolve
+* __Humberto La Roche:__ Make sure you do it in a way that can help TCO to evolve
 * __Andreas Terzis:__ Endpoints can measure the performance of the network anyway
 * __Joe Hildebrand:__ All have something to gain in this game
 * __Jana Iyengar:__
     *    TCP is based on a very specific network model and that’s the cause for the problems it suffers under other conditions.
 We need new abstractions for making transport protocol evolve
     *    I like throughput guidance because it provides hints to be used by the new control abstractions
-* __Humberto La Rouche:__ You say you can characterize the radio environment so you can derive a congestion control that fits it.
+* __Humberto La Roche:__ You say you can characterize the radio environment so you can derive a congestion control that fits it.
 I disagree.
 The radio environment is impossible to characterize because is too complex in that respect
 * __Jana Iyengar:__ It is not about characterizing every possible variation, only the essential properties over the appropriate timescales
 * __Andreas Terzis:__ TG is not a magic bullet.
 It is up to the endpoints to react
 * __Patrick McManus:__ The core point is whether we can build a controller that can adapt to a radio environment and provide a better experience, and preserve E2E